Monks Risborough: Turnpike

-The road from Princes Risborough to Aylesbury (now the A4010 and called the Aylesbury Road) passes through the middle of the parish, and was made a Turnpike Road under a private Act of Parliament of 1795, which created a Turnpike Trust to be responsible for the maintenance and improvement of the road from Ellesborough to West Wycombe There were barriers at places along the road where vehicles had to stop and tolls were collected.
+The road from Princes Risborough to Aylesbury (now the A4010 and called the Aylesbury Road) passes through the middle of the parish, and was made a Turnpike Road under the Aylesbury to West Wycombe Road Act 1795 (35 Geo.
+3. c.
+149), which created a turnpike trust to be responsible for the maintenance and improvement of the road from Ellesborough to West Wycombe There were barriers at places along the road where vehicles had to stop and tolls were collected.
 One toll gate and adjoining toll booth was in Monks Risborough near the boundary with Princes Risborough.

 Commercial buildings

 There have been no shops in the old village since the early 20th century:

-There was a Butcher and slaughterhouse (now a dental practice) on the Aylesbury Road.
+There was a butcher and slaughterhouse (now a dental practice) on the Aylesbury Road.

-A Blacksmith's forge on the corner with Burton Lane (the house next to it is still called Forge Cottage), and a pub, the Nag's Head (now a house) on the opposite corner.
+A blacksmith's forge on the corner with Burton Lane (the house next to it is still called Forge Cottage), and a pub, the Nag's Head (now a house) on the opposite corner.

-On Burton Lane there was a Saddler and Harness maker (who also made ropes).
+On Burton Lane there was a saddler and harness maker (who also made ropes).

 Eggleton's Bakery (one of its set-ups was situated in Burton Lane) was a four-generation family business that baked the streets of Risborough since the early-nineteenth century.
 The list of baking cited in the book 'The Voices of Princes Risborough' stated the Bakery would make: two-dozen doughnuts, fifteen-dozen currant buns, twenty-five dozen sausage rolls, seventy lardy cakes and two thousand loaves of bread.
 Eggleton's products continued to be baked and sold in the general store or delivered from Burton Lane until 1961 when they moved to Bell Street in Princes Risborough but due to the rising competition of supermarkets they closed the business in 1965.

 In the later 20th century Aston & Full had a factory on the north side of Mill Lane.
 In the early 21st century the land was re-designated for residential use.